scheid/data-synthesizer-basic/README.md

 Non-Angular Implementation of the data synthesizer

-This library is identical in function to the [https://www.npmjs.com/package/data-synthesizer](data synthesizer service for Angular), but with all Angular dependencies removed.
+This library is identical in function to the [data synthesizer service for Angular](https://www.npmjs.com/package/data-synthesizer), but with all Angular dependencies removed.
 It is a plain Javascript implementation, easily used in React, Vue, etc.

 For documentation on how to use the data synthesizer, see the read me of the data synthesizer service for Angular.